 That said, it creates a lovely low pool of light and saves space on the bedside table.
 Choose your lampshade carefully – opaque ones will direct the light downwards which will look lovely, but won't be practical if you like to read in bed.

-Another option for bedroom lighting is the dropped pendant or – in the case of this bedroom – a grouping of pendants.
+Another option for bedroom lighting is the dropped pendant or a grouping of pendants.
 Perfect for a stylish hotel look, group these in odd numbers and a range of sizes for best effect.

-You'll probably rely on the central pendant in a bedroom less than you would on the one in the living room, so you can afford to think less practically and more decoratively.
+You'll probably rely on the central pendant in a bedroom less than you would a living room lighting idea, so you can afford to think less practically and more decoratively.